rschristopher/ischristtrue.com/src/modern-views/free-will.md

  certain destruction.

 These two revealed truths, of God's sovereignty and man's free will, create a potential dilemma, as effectively both sides of the *free will* debate are strongly affirmed.
 And thus any interpretation of scripture which denies one side can be declared false.
 And the question of reconciling these seemingly contrary views is left as a divine mystery, but one that parallels the life and character of Jesus Christ.

+This in effect is affirmed in the
+Chalcedonian Definition
+that Christ has two wills,
+that Christ is both God and man.
+This necessarily implies that man's will not only exists but that it can be redeemed in Christ.
+Note also how the human will of Christ participates in the will of the father, with obedience so as to glorify the father.
+By coming to Christ we find in Christ an answer to the free will question;
+ and affirmation that any interpretation that denies free will or God's ultimate sovereignty is heretical and false.
+Only by affirming that Christ is both God and man, such that man is both free and completely subject to God's sovereignty can we make sense of the Bible.
+This affirmation is traditionally known as synergism from the Greek synergoi, as Saint Paul writes,

+!!! quote "1 Corinthians 3:9"
+    Θεοῦ γάρ ἐσμεν **συνεργοί**· Θεοῦ γεώργιον, Θεοῦ οἰκοδομή ἐστε.

+    Theou gar esmen **synergoi**; Theou geôrgion, Theou oecodomê este.

+    For we are **fellow workers** with God: ye are God's husbandry, ye are God's building.

 Pelegianism was deemed heretical in 418